Ph.D. - UC Berkeley, 1980

 Areas of Specialization: Comparative-Historical Sociology, Nationalism, Citizenship and Globalization, Middle Eastern Societies, Theory

 Office location: 494 Social Science Building

 Gershon Shafir received his B.A.s in Economics, Political Science, and Sociology from Tel Aviv University, his M.A. from the University of California, Los Angeles, and his Ph.D. from the University of California, Berkeley.
-He is currently the Director of the Institute for International, Comparative, and Area Studies (IICAS) and the Director of the UCSD Human Rights Minor.
-His co-authored Being Israeli: The Dynamics of Multiple Citizenships, Cambridge, Cambridge University Press, 2002 won the Middle Eastern Studies Association’s Albert Hourani Award for best book on the Middle East in 2002.
+He is currently the Director of the UCSD Human Rights Minor.
+His co-authored Being Israeli: The Dynamics of Multiple Citizenships, Cambridge, Cambridge University Press, which won the Middle Eastern Studies Association’s Albert Hourani Award for best book on the Middle East in 2002.

 His articles have appeared in the American Journal of Sociology, the British Journal of Sociology, the International Journal of Middle East Studies, Theory and Society, etc.

 His major area of interest is comparative and historical sociology, with emphases on nationalism, ethnicity, citizenship and human rights.

 *Alison Brysk & Gershon Shafir eds., National Insecurity and Human Rights: Democracies Debate Counterterrorism, Berkeley, University of California Press, 2007.

 *Alison Brysk & Gershon Shafir eds., People out of Place: Globalization, Human Rights, and the Citizenship Gap, N.Y., Routledge, 2004.

 *Shafir, Gershon and Yoav Peled, Being Israeli: The Dynamics of Multiple Citizenships, Cambridge, Cambridge University Press, 2002.